JetBrains/kotlin-multiplatform-dev-docs/topics/ios-ci-cd-teamcity.md

 ### Verify the pipeline

 Your iOS delivery pipeline is now ready!
-Every push to the configured branch will trigger TeamCity to:
+Every push to the configured branch triggers TeamCity to:

 1. Start a build on a hosted macOS agent.
 2. Build the Kotlin Multiplatform project.